Five routes to the Arctic

 Who has not dreamed of someday reaching the ends of the Earth?
 Ever since the first explorers of the 16th century, the North Pole has been a constant source of fascination.
-Now, this extreme environment is within reach.
-Here’s a rundown on our itineraries to the Arctic Circle.
+Whether it’s about reaching the legendary Geographic North Pole or exploring the ice and shorelines of this pristine, unspoiled ocean… Here’s a rundown on our itineraries to the Arctic Circle.

 Spitsbergen, a taste of the Frozen North